mnikolop/case3-swedish-energy/README.md

 - StackingForecaster: 2
 - ARIMA: 1

-> \*\* Some of the datasets have highily fluctuating data meaning that none of the forecasters can give accurate predictions
+> \*\* Some of the datasets have highily fluctuating data, meaning that none of the forecasters can give accurate predictions.

 ---